UR Outdoor Soccer Rules

 In the playoffs, if a game is tied in the second half, at the 3-minute mark the on-stie staff will blow the whistle and the game will proceed straight to penalty kicks to decide a winner.
 If a game becomes tied in the final 3 minutes of the second half, the game will end there and proceed to penalty kicks as well.

 Teams must select 3 shooters each.
 Teams cannot have two shooters of the same gender shoot back-to-back.

 Teams alternate shooters.
 The home team for that match chooses whether to shoot first or second.
 If teams are tied after 3 shooters each, then it is one round sudden-death shots until a winner is determined.

 - Teams select 1 more shooter.
-Players who have already shot are not eligible until everyone else of their gender on their team has shot.
+Players who have already shot are not eligible to shoot again until everyone else of their gender on their team has shot.

 - Teams must continue to alternate shooters in the same order as before (if the home team shot first in each round, they continue to shoot first in the sudden-death rounds).

 Role of On-site League Staff

 If the rules are not followed and applied correctly by teams in matches in the spirit of self-officiating, on-site staff will step in and apply the rules at their discretion for the equality and integrity of the match and for all players involved.

 Urban Rec Staff are not referees, and their primary purpose is to facilitate league play.
 It is not to call teams’ fouls for them- teams have the responsibility to play with good sportsmanship and call their own fouls.
 However, the exception to this is that the Urban Rec staff are empowered to make referee-based calls under the following conditions: